pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/Resources/BlogPost0145.md

 This is the topic of our newest series of episodes, [Modern UIKit][modern-uikit-collection].
 The tools are largely powered by Swift's amazing Observation framework, but there is a lot of additional work that must be done to make it all work correctly.
-Follow along in the series to learn about advanced Swift topics (existentials, sendability, …), witness a masterclass in API design and ergnomics, watch us build SwiftUI's `@Binding` _from scratch_, and a lot more.
+Follow along in the series to learn about advanced Swift topics (existentials, sendability, …), receive a masterclass in API design and ergnomics, watch us build SwiftUI's `@Binding` _from scratch_, and a lot more.

 [modern-uikit-collection]: /collections/uikit